dwang862/twitter_coronavirus/README.md

 and so if you delay working on this homework, you will have some very heavy work loads ahead of you.

+**Learning Objectives:**

+1. work with large scale datasets
+1. work with multilingual text
+1. use the MapReduce divide-and-conquer paradigm to create parallel code

 ## Explanation and Results - Daniel Wang

 **Approach**